Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 Here, you’ll find amazing antiques from the Geometric and Archaic periods and learn about the mysterious history of Eleftherna.

-Do pay attention to the interactive videos, holograms, and movies that show you why the ancient city of Eleutherna was so important.
+Do pay attention to the interactive videos, holograms, and movies that show why the ancient city of Eleutherna was so important.

-An interesting thing to notice, some artifacts found in Eleftherna are related to events described by Homer in The Iliad and The Odyssey.
+Interestingly, some artifacts found in Eleftherna are related to events described by Homer in The Iliad and The Odyssey.

 The admission ticket is €2.
 The museum is open from Mon to Sun, from 8.30 am to 3.30 pm.
 It’s closed on Tuesdays.